NGEET/fates-docs/docs/source/fates_tech_note.rst

   100-hour (large branches) and 1000-hour(boles or trunks).
 4.5 %, 7.5%,
   21 % and 67% of the woody biomass (:math:`C_{store,coh} + C_{sw,coh}`)
   is partitioned into each class, respectively.
-If the cohort dbh is smaller than a fuel class size threshold specified by `fates_frag_cwd_frac` then no biomass is sent to that class.
-The relative proportions of biomass sent to each of the remaining fuel classes is preserved.
+If the cohort dbh is smaller than the fuel class size threshold specified by the `fates_frag_cwd_frac` parameter then no biomass is sent to that class.
+The relative proportions of biomass sent to each of the remaining fuel classes are preserved.

 :math:`l_{leaf}` and :math:`l_{root}` are indexed by plant functional type (:math:`ft`).
 The rational for indexing leaf and fine root by PFT